Ghaydn/footprints/README.md

-                           -- ignored if trampled_node_name is a node that already exists hard_pack_count = 10, -- The number of times the trampled node needs to be stepped on -- (and pass the probability check) to turn to the hard packed state }
+                           -- ignored if trampled_node_name is a node that already exists hard_pack_count = 10, -- The number of times the trampled node needs to be stepped on -- (and pass the probability check) to turn to the hard packed state alternate_sneak_q	--if defined, sets alternate sneaking corfficient for this exact node }
 ```